 University Transfer Planning

-Don’t wait!
+Every journey begins with a first step.
 If a four-year degree or higher is a part of your academic and career plan, it is never too early to start preparing.
-The sooner you can enter a degree pathway and choose a destination university, the less chance of delay or additional cost or course credits.
+TCC is here to help you design a personal plan to reach your goals.

 Before Beginning at TCC

-Choose a Path – Every journey starts with a first step.
 Your first step on the path to a bachelor’s degree is choosing an academic program and career of interest.
 Need help?
-Our Career Services and Academic Advising team are ready to support you.
-Career Services has career planning and assessment tools available online to help you explore your interests, career options, and potential salary, and anticipated occupational growth.
+Our Career Services Office has planning and assessment tools available to help you explore your interests, career options, potential salaries, and anticipated job growth.

-Tulsa Achieves – The Tulsa Achieves funding program provides up to 100% tuition and fees to Tulsa County residents who are graduating high school seniors and enroll at Tulsa Community College the fall after they graduate.
-The program pays for up to 63 college credit hours or up to three years of college, whichever comes first.
+Most TCC students qualify for some kind of financial aid.
+Financial Aid comes in many forms including grants, scholarships, loans, private sources, and more.
+The Tulsa Achieves funding program provides up to 100% tuition and fees to Tulsa County residents who are graduating high school seniors and enroll at Tulsa Community College the fall after they graduate.
+That is half your bachelor’s degree – covered!

 Semester One at TCC

-Make a Plan – Now that you have chosen an academic and career path, it is time to make a plan to get you to your bachelor’s degree.
-Talk with your academic advisor about creating your personal academic plan.
-Be sure to notify your advisor your intentions to transfer, what bachelor’s degree options you might be interested in pursuing, and, if you know, which university you might want to attend.
+Now that you have chosen a path, it’s time to make a plan to get you to your bachelor’s degree.
+Talk with your academic advisor about options and which academic programs and universities you are interested in pursuing.

 Three Semesters Before You Plan to Transfer

-Start Your Research – Your first academic year is a great time to start researching your potential transfer university.
+Your first academic year is a great time to start researching your potential transfer university.
 We recommend exploring the academic program you are interested in, scholarships, application requirements, and student life.
-Drop by the TCC Transfer Center to meet with a representative from your prospective institution.
-Plan a campus visit, if possible, and review all application and scholarship deadlines so you will be prepared.
+Check out the TCC Transfer Center schedule to meet with a representative from your prospective university and use the Transfer Research Worksheet to keep track of details.

-Talk to a Faculty Member – Talk to a faculty member in your major, they can provide expert advice about programs of study in your field.
+Faculty members in your major can provide expert advice about programs of study in your field.

 Two Semesters Before You Plan to Transfer

-Time to Apply! – University application deadlines can vary by program, but typically two semesters before your transfer you will need to prepare and submit your application.
 Scholarship applications may also be due during this time.
-Need help with application or scholarship essays?
-Consider meeting with a TCC tutor at the Writing Center.
-Career Services is a great resource for interview practice to prepare for that scholarship interview.
+Get help with application or essay questions from a TCC tutor at the Writing Center.
+Career Services is a great resource for scholarship and admission interview practice!

 Semester One at Your University

-Attend New Student Orientation – It is strongly recommended that you attend a transfer student or new student orientation at your university to learn about the resources, programs, and student experiences available.
+Attend a transfer student or new student orientation at your university to learn about the resources, programs, and student experiences available.
 Getting involved on your new campus is proven to contribute to student success!